vserova/book/pages/ch_datamod.md

 Some important methods of the [CSeq\_loc](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeq__loc.html) class and some of the subtype classes ([CSeq\_interval](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeq__interval.html), [CSeq\_loc\_mix](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeq__loc__mix.html) etc.) are:

--   <span class="nctnt ncbi-func">CSeq\_loc()</span> -- constructors to simplify creation of simple Seq-loc objects.
+-   `CSeq_loc()` -- constructors to simplify creation of simple Seq-loc objects.

--   <span class="nctnt ncbi-func">Compare()</span> -- compares two Seq-locs if they are defined on the same Bioseq.
+-   `Compare()` -- compares two Seq-locs if they are defined on the same Bioseq.

--   <span class="nctnt ncbi-func">GetTotalRange()</span> -- returns range, covering the whole Seq-loc.
+-   `GetTotalRange()` -- returns range, covering the whole Seq-loc.
 If the Seq-loc refers multiple Bioseqs, exception is thrown.

--   <span class="nctnt ncbi-func">IsReverseStrand()</span> -- returns true if all ranges in the Seq-loc have reverse strand.
+-   `IsReverseStrand()` -- returns true if all ranges in the Seq-loc have reverse strand.

--   <span class="nctnt ncbi-func">GetStart(), GetStop()</span> -- return start and stop positions of the Seq-loc.
+-   `GetStart(), GetStop()` -- return start and stop positions of the Seq-loc.
 This may be different from GetTotalRange if the related Bioseq is circular or if the order of ranges in the Seq-loc is non-standard.

--   <span class="nctnt ncbi-func">GetCircularLength()</span> -- returns length of the Seq-loc.
+-   `GetCircularLength()` -- returns length of the Seq-loc.
 If the sequence length is provided, the method checks whether the Seq-loc is circular and calculates the correct length, even if the location crosses a sequence start.

--   <span class="nctnt ncbi-func">CheckId()</span> -- checks whether the Seq-loc refers to only one Seq-id and returns it; otherwise, it sends an exception.
+-   `CheckId()` -- checks whether the Seq-loc refers to only one Seq-id and returns it; otherwise, it sends an exception.

--   <span class="nctnt ncbi-func">Add()</span> -- adds a sub-location to the existing one.
+-   `Add()` -- adds a sub-location to the existing one.

 Beside these methods, a new class [CSeq\_loc\_CI](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeq__loc__CI.html) is defined in Seq\_loc.hpp, which provides simplified access to individual ranges of any Seq-loc, regardless of its real type and structure.